Ivan Kontek: Club career

 He made his professional Slovenian PrvaLiga debut for Aluminij on 20 July 2018 in a game against Celje.

 On 19 September 2020, he signed a two-year contract with Italian third-tier Serie C club Ternana.
 For the 2021–22 season, Ternana was promoted to Serie B.

 On 9 July 2022, Kontek joined Cesena on a two-year deal.
 On 5 January 2023, Kontek moved on loan to Foggia.
-Foggia will hold an obligation to purchase his rights if the club will gain promotion to Serie B at the end of the 2022–23 season.
+During football season Kontek played 5 matches.
+Anyway, he struck the decisive goal at the last minute of the extra time in the match over Cerignola during play-off tournament.
+The draw allowed the team through to the semi-finals.
+Foggia held an obligation to purchase his rights if the club gained promotion to Serie B at the end of the 2022–23 season.
+They were not promoted.

+On 24 August 2023, Kontek signed with Virtus Entella.